syaghoubi00/lab/README.md

 - Show a changelog of what was updated, dnf - `dnf updateinfo list`; should be added to pr/commit in workflow

-- External repositories should be checked, if any are included in the containerfile